James-Begin/Python-Option-Pricing/README.md

 ![image](https://github.com/user-attachments/assets/ad69e24e-e797-4404-ab3c-afca3da2c811)
 In this equation,
 - $C$ represents the price of the option
+- $K$ represents the strike price
 - $S_0$ represents the price of the stock
-- $K$ represents the strike price
+- $T$ represents the option's time to expiry in years
 - $r$ represents the annualized risk free interest rate
-- $T$ represents the option's time to expiry in years.